 The panoramic views from the Sandstone Ridge, abundant wildlife and rich heritage have captured people's imaginations for centuries, and continue to be a great source of inspiration for artists, photographers, poets and performers.
 The great English artist JMW Turner, for example, sketched and painted the dramatic ruins of Beeston Castle in the early 19th century.
-A century later, the Peckforton Hills were being visited by a young Wilfred Owen on family holidays and were one source of inspiration for his later writings.
+A century later, the Bickerton Hills were being visited by a young Wilfred Owen on family holidays and first inspired his love of poetry.

 Today a number of high quality artists and craftspeople live and work along the Ridge, or exhibit at exhibitions in venues like Castle Park Art Centre in Frodsham.